SMCS Home

 Curriculum: Grade 8

-8th grade students may also participate in band, chorus, jazz band and show choir.
-See below for more information about band.
-General music is taken by those not interested in these electives.
-8th grade students may choose Chinese, German or Spanish.
+8th grade students may also participate in band, chorus, and jazz band.
+8th grade students may choose German or Spanish.
 Students who successfully complete a world language in both 7th and 8th grade may enter the second year of language instruction if they attend St. Mary Catholic High School.

 • Religion (The Life of Jesus & Catholicism Today)